finos/common-domain-model/docs/process-model.md

 instructions to return an output.
 The input and output are both CDM objects (including basic types).
-While a function specifies its inputs and output, its logic may be *fully defined* or only *partially defined* depending on how much of the output\'s attribute values it builds.
+While a function specifies its inputs and output, its logic may be *fully defined* or only *partially defined* depending on how much of the output's attribute values it builds.
 Unspecified parts of a process represent functionality that firms are expected to implement, either internally or through third-parties such as utilities.